Socialist Party of Serbia: Formation

-1990–1992
+1990–1992: Early years

 SPS took part in the general elections which was organised for December 1990.
 The parliamentary election was conducted in a first-past-the-post system, where members were elected in 250 single-member constituency seats; this system strengthened the position of SPS.
 This resulted into SPS winning 194 out of 250 seats in the National Assembly, despite only winning 48% of the popular vote.
 Opposition parties, such as the Democratic Party (DS) and Serbian Renewal Movement (SPO), tried to challenge the legitimacy of the election, citing alleged abuse of postal voting and manipulation during vote counting.
 In the presidential election, Milošević won 65% of the popular vote in the first round of the election.
 By January 1991, sociologist Laslo Sekelj reported that SPS had 500,000 members.
 SPS was faced with protests in March 1991, while Milošević was succeeded by Borisav Jović as the president of SPS on 24 May 1991; he held the position until 24 October 1992, when Milošević returned as president of SPS, following the second party congress.

 After the break-up of Yugoslavia, Serbia became a part of Federal Republic of Yugoslavia.
-With the opposition boycotting the May 1992 parliamentary election, SPS won 49% of the popular vote.
+With the opposition boycotting the May 1992 parliamentary election, due to claiming that there were no free and fair electoral conditions, SPS won 49% of the popular vote.
 Protests were held shortly after the election, after which snap elections were called for December 1992, in which SPS won 33% of the popular vote.
-Simultaneously with these elections, the 1992 general elections occurred in Serbia as a result of a early elections referendum that was organised in October 1992.
+Simultaneously with these elections, the 1992 general elections occurred in Serbia as a result of an early elections referendum that was organised in October 1992.
 The parliamentary election in 1992 was conducted under a proportional representation system, and in it SPS won 101 out of 250 seats in the National Assembly; because of that the SPS minority government had to rely on the far-right Serbian Radical Party (SRS), which had won 73 seats.
 In the presidential election however, Milošević won 57% of the popular vote in the first round, while his opponent Milan Panić won 35% of the popular vote.